Russell’s Reserve Single Rickhouse Camp Nelson C

 Palate

-The nose moves right to the palate with crème brûlée with lots of butterscotch, toffee, caramelized brown sugar, vanilla bean, nutmeg, cloves, apricots, baked apples, allspice, and toasted oak.
-A great balance of allspice lights up the palate and lasts through the finish with a creamy, viscous mouthfeel that drinks pretty easy for its proof.
+The nose moves right to the palate with crème brûlée with lots of butterscotch, toffee, caramelized brown sugar, vanilla bean, nutmeg, cloves, apricots, baked apples, with a layer of toasted oak hanging out underneath throughout.
+A great balance of allspice lights up the palate mid-sip and lasts through the finish with a creamy mouthfeel that drinks pretty easy for its proof.

 Finish

-Allspice lingers with caramel, toffee, apples, apricots, orange peel, nutmeg, chocolate, leather, and pipe tobacco for a long finish.
+Allspice lingers with caramel, toffee, apples, apricots, orange peel, nutmeg, and chocolate.
+As the finish continues, tannins of leather turn to pipe tobacco for a long finish.

 Conclusion